illinois-cs241/assignment-docs/savvy_scheduler.md

 * Round Robin (RR)
 * Shortest Job First (SJF)

-You can read up on scheduling in the wikibook: [Scheduling Part 1](https://github.com/angrave/SystemProgramming/wiki/Scheduling%2C-Part-1%3A-Scheduling-Processes) and [Scheduling Part 2](https://github.com/angrave/SystemProgramming/wiki/Scheduling%2C-Part-2%3A-Scheduling-Processes%3A-Algorithms)
+You can read up on scheduling in [the scheduling chapter](http://cs241.cs.illinois.edu/coursebook/Scheduling)

 **You should use the priority queue that we provided to help you complete this part of the lab.**